ArchitectsJose Mª de Cárdenas, Ignacio Laguillo, Harald Schönegger, Luis Ybarra

-From the architect.
+Text description provided by the architects.
 The winning proposal for the competition, organized by the Town Hall of Mairena del Aljarafe (Seville), for the new Transportation Interchanger Complex, Hotel, Offices and Commercial Center.
 Connected to the station of Seville Subway Line 1, this project is a starting point of the urban planning conditions that current regulation dictated for this area, and in line with the conditioning stated in the technical specifications sheet that the competition managed.

 Opposite to the solution proposed in the sheet, we relied on the program fragmentation and the displacement of the Interchanger to the north area of the plot in the semibasement, connecting this level with Subway Line 1 Station.
 With this operation we answer several questions.
 The ground floor is released of its use as Interchanger avoiding the interferences between its users and tertiary service users.
 The public transport moves to the first basement level without losing the ventilation and natural lighting, which gives a singular attraction to the equipment.